ysa134/torii/README.md

 First, **obtain a distribution version of torii**:

-While the torii repo is still private, to obtain a distribution version of torii you'll need to either get access to the repository, pull the code and build a dist yourself, or obtain the amd build from a friend.
+The torii repo is publc, to obtain a distribution version of torii you'll need pull the code and build a dist yourself.

 To build a dist version of torii yourself, assuming you have access to the repo, you'll want to clone the repo and build torii: